CyprienGille/T-MITS/README.md

 If all config booleans are set to True, this will produce (for the train set and the test set):

-- Regression and classification metrics (`.csv`)
+- Regression and classification metrics (`.csv`),
-- Normalized confusion matrices
+- Normalized confusion matrices,
-- Ground truth and Predicted value arrays, both for regression and for classification (`.npy`) (aligned with the stay indexes saved during training right after splitting)
+- Ground truth and Predicted value arrays, both for regression and for classification (`.npy`) (aligned with the stay indexes saved during training right after splitting),
 - An `.xlsx` sheet with columns for the stay id, the true and predicted values, and the true and predicted classes.

 ### Decoupled Evaluation Data

 You can also call this script's `main` function with a path to a culled cohort as the `data_override` argument: this allows for the evaluation of a model on a _different_ cohort than the one it was trained on (for example, train on stays that started in stage 0, and evaluate on stays that ended in stages 1 2 or 3).
 Note however that if none of the test indexes used during the training process are in the overriding cohort, the script will raise an error.

+# Using Trained Model Checkpoints

+To promote ease of use and reproducibility, we provide the full outputs of our training and evaluation pipelines in the `results` folder.
+As such, you will find for each experiment (i.e. in each subfolder) the following files:

+- `T_MITS_[X].pth` files: best model checkpoint from training fold `X`.
+- `T_MITS_config.json`: serialized configuration object used for training this experiment.
+- `T_MITS_[train/test]_idx_[X].npy` files: stay indices used for the train/test split for fold `X`, saved in binary using `numpy.save`.
+- `confusion_test.png`: Confusion matrix on the test set of the first fold.
+- `metrics_test.csv`: Evaluation metrics on the test sets of all folds.
+- `true_pred_values_test_[X].xlsx` files: Ground truths and predicted values and classes for each stay in the test set of fold `X`.
+- `arrays/`: Numpy arrays of all values (ground truths and predicted) for the test sets of all folds.
+- `arrays_classif/`: Numpy arrays of all classes (ground truths and predicted) for the test sets of all folds.

+Note: the order of the stays (as dictated by the indexes (`idx` files) and as reported in the `.xlsx` files) is consistent throughout all numpy arrays.

 # Reference